cmtchssn/Dissertation/README.md

 I've made a box with a ball inside.
 I want to use WASD to control x and z position of the box and use the mouse for y position of the box.
 This will mean controlling the box and shaking the ball, which will use the vocoder parameters I exposed previously.
 The ball falls through the floor, I need to fix that.
 I think I want to click the box with the mouse and then shake it based on mouse movements, ignoring WASD.
 The whole thing is janky right now, gotta clean it up tomorrow.

+### Day 008
+I'm going to take the rigidbody components off the planes, in exchange for box colliders in hopes the physics work correctly.
+So I've just made a new scene that adds forces to the ball, which rolls around the plane changing vocoder parameters.
+I'm trying to fine tune the parameters now.
+Inside Plugin_Vocoder.cpp tells me the definition of each parameter on the plugin.
+Unity's API should clue me in to how to scale the sphere's rotations and positions to stay within the bounds of the vocoder's parameters.

+The latest scene (001) has all transforms scaled correctly, but the parameters aren't necessarily mapped in a meaningful way.
+Using WASD and the Up and Down Arrow keys to control the ball in the scene is awkward as well.
+This is where the VR controllers come in handy.
+With experimentation, meaningful mapping can be derived.
+For instance, the rotation parameters are just constantly oscillating in this version.
+With a VR controller, users can deliberately rotate for effect and make conscious decisions about the sound.
+I need to get my hands on those VR controllers upstairs.
+Also, that the ball relies on gravity exclusively is a problem.
+VR controllers take advantage of three dimensions better than keyboards, so with VR users can intuitively control vertical and horizontal positions of the ball moreso than a keyboard mapping.
+Also, I changed the looping audio to a song and am having way more fun than with the voice.

 ---

 ### Jesse Meeting 001